madkne/strong-form-builder/docs/widgets/table.md

 - **options** (*required*) this parameter is in type `APIRequest` and you can set `method`, `path` and other need properties.

 - **response** if your API response needs to parse and can not be used directly, you can use this parameter to map your response to an Array of objects (as rows)

+- **request** if you can send request by your self method (like another http service), you can use it.

 for example: